 - Evaluate the pros and cons.
 Like most things in life, there are positive and negative consequences.
-We can imagine having already made the decision.
+We can imagine having already decided.
 We can also ask ourselves questions like, “If I make this decision, will it move me closer to what I want or where I want to be?”

 - Reduce the number of options you have.
-The more choices we have, the more difficult it is to make a decision.
-If we have two or three options, then it’s much easier to make a decision.
+The more choices we have, the more difficult it is to decide.
+If we have two or three options, it’s much easier to decide.
 We can eliminate options by just being bold and getting rid of them.

 - Tap into your intuition.
 Our inner guidance system is by far the best resource we have to make quality decisions.
 This is often referred to as a hunch, gut feeling, an inkling or just a knowing.
 The better we can harness and strengthen our intuition, the more confidence we’ll have in our decision-making ability.
 The good thing is our intuition is never wrong.